LielVaknin/OOP-Project-Pokemon-Game/README.md

 The second one actually uses this graph we created in order to develop pokemons game.

 ---
-## Graph implementation
+## api

- There is an api package and 5 classes in it which each class implements a given interface.
+ In this package there are 5 classes which each class implements a given interface.

 * NodeData class implements the node_data interface.
 It represents the set of operations applicable on a node in a directed weighted graph.